TortoiseWolfe/rn_Turtorial_Outline/zzz.md

 ### Create or Confirm `profiles` Table

-In your Supabase project, run something like:
+In your Supabase project’s SQL editor:

 ```sql
 create table if not exists profiles (